May 2022 Dividend Income Update

 You might recall from a recent Weekend Reading edition there was also a healthy discussion in The Star about dividend investing vs. total market returns.
 That debate rages on…

 I would agree.
-They are not for everyone for sure.
+Individual stocks are not for everyone.

 But there’s more to the story…

-- Dividends paid to shareholders provide investors “optionality”.
+- Dividends paid from individual stocks to shareholders provide investors “optionality”.
 Dividends are paid from the company’s earnings and cash flow – so investors can decide to spend those dividends, reinvest those dividends for a more total return approach, or use the money to invest in other ways, as they please.

 - Dividends are therefore just part of a total return approach.